microsoft/fluent-ui-react/GOALS-AND-PRINCIPLES.md

-This document outlines goals and principles which drive architecture decisions within Fluent.
+This document outlines goals and principles which will help drive architecture decisions.

 This is a work in progress; as goals and principles evolve, we should document them and adhere to them.